cloudflare/workers-docs/content/reference/runtime/apis/fetch.md

 * `country`: A two-letter country code in the request (the same value that in the `CF-IPCountry` header).

-* `colo`: The three-letter airport code of the colo the request hit.
+* `colo`: The three-letter airport code of the data center the request hit.

 ### Methods